 - Lapsed-coverage drivers

-These driving situations make short-term car insurance seem like an attractive option.
-But, since trustworthy insurance companies don’t extend car insurance policies by the day, most drivers won’t benefit from temporary car insurance.
+These driving situations make short-term car insurance an attractive option.
+But, since trustworthy insurance companies don’t extend car insurance policies by days or weeks, let’s find out what the options are.

 Does Temporary Car Insurance Exist?

-Major car insurance companies do not sell policies shorter than six months.
-You can pay for their policies month to month, but you shouldn’t place trust in daily or one-month car insurance promotions to fulfill your legal duty as a driver or your possible expenses in the event of an accident or emergency.
+Major car insurance companies don’t sell policies shorter than six months.
+You can pay for a temporary car insurance policy from month to month.
+However, daily or one-month car insurance policies often won’t cover your total liability as a driver or your possible expenses in the event of an accident or emergency.

 Major insurance companies won’t give coverage by the day, week, or month because of the risk involved.
-Major insurers are aware that they cannot profit from a mere week of policy payments if they end up paying out thousands of dollars during accident claims.
-It simply doesn’t make financial sense for trusted insurers to give you short-term coverage.
+Major insurers are aware that they cannot profit from a mere week of policy payments if they end up paying out thousands of dollars in an accident claim.
+That’s why it doesn’t make financial sense for trusted insurers to provide short-term coverage options.

-Since insurance companies sell car coverage in six-month or one-year terms, a temporary solution might require you to simply cancel the policy before the full period.
-In these situations, the insurer will often refund premiums you may have already paid for (but some charge a fee to close coverage early).
+Since insurance companies sell car coverage in six-month or one-year terms, a temporary solution might involve simply canceling the policy before the full period.
+In these situations, the insurer will often refund premiums you’ve already paid (but some charge a fee to close coverage early).

-But, since this can disrupt your continuous insurance history and increase premiums, there are simpler, more beneficial options if you’re a student or when you’re borrowing, renting, and storing a car (or even if you’re just trying to fit a car insurance policy into a limited budget).
+But, since this can disrupt your continuous insurance history and increase your future premiums, there are simpler, more beneficial options for students or drivers who are borrowing, renting, and storing a car (or simply trying to fit a car insurance policy into a limited budget).

 Student Away at School Coverage

-If your student doesn’t have a car or they drive a friend’s while they’re away, you might think you’ll save a few dollars by taking them off the policy entirely.
+If your college student doesn’t have a car or they drive a friend’s while they’re away, you might think you’ll save a few dollars by taking them off the policy entirely.
 However, this isn’t typically allowed.
 If they have a license with your address on it, they can’t be removed from they policy unless they can provide they have insurance elsewhere, or they change their driver’s license to another address.

-The best, temporary option is to suspend their coverage to include them while at home and exclude them while at school.
+The best temporary option is to alternate their coverage to include them while at home and exclude them while at school.
 This will work if you know they won’t be driving while at school.
 If you contact your insurer ahead of time, you can usually avoid penalties like cancellation fees.

 Temporarily Adding a Driver to Your Policy

 Friends and family may ask to borrow your car for a small, one-time need, and wanting to temporarily add them to your policy makes sense.
 Most of the time, car insurance companies predict this and include coverage for your car in the rare case that someone else drives it, which is known as a non-owner car insurance policy.

-If a friend or family member who doesn’t own their own car opts to drive your vehicle once or twice per week—you can add them to your policy temporarily by calling the insurer and giving them the driver’s personal information.
-For that, you’ll need an idea of their driving history (tickets, accidents, etc.), license information, social security number, current job, and birthdate.
+If a friend or family member who doesn’t own their own car opts to drive your vehicle once or twice per week, you can add them to your policy temporarily by calling the insurer and giving them the driver’s personal information.
+This information can include their driving history (tickets, accidents, etc.), license information, social security number, current job, and birthdate.

-Then, whenever they stop using the car, you can simply take them off the policy, since adding them adjusts your premiums while covering them while they drive your car.
+Then, whenever they stop using the car, you can simply take them off the policy, since adding them will change your premium to cover them while they drive your car.

 Rental Car Coverage